livekit/node-sdks/examples/data-streams/README.md

-# RPC Example
+# Data Streams Example

-This example demonstrates how to use RPC between two participants with LiveKit.
+This example demonstrates how to use DataStreams to stream and receive both text and files from other LiveKit participants.

-The example includes two scenarios:
-1. A simple greeting exchange.
-2. A contrived function-calling service with JSON data payloads and multiple method types.

 ## Prerequisites